Learning efficient backprojections across cortical hierarchies in real time: Results

 \subsubsection{Teacher-student setup}

 To further demonstrate that PAL enables propagation of useful error signals, we turn to a simple teacher-student task.
-A microcircuit model consisting of a chain of two neurons is trained with PAL and, for comparison, random fixed backwards weights.
-Plasticity is enabled in all synapses, i.e.~forward weights are adapted, too.
-A teaching signal is obtained from a similar two-neuron chain connected with fixed and positive weights.
-The teacher chain produces a non-linear input-output mapping determined by the choice of its synaptic weights.
-The task of the student is to adapt its weights to reproduce this input-output relationship.
+Plasticity is now enabled in forward synapses, too.
+A microcircuit model consisting of a chain of two neurons is trained with PAL and FA, and the ideal case of BP.

+A teaching signal is obtained from a similar two-neuron chain connected with fixed, positive weights.

+The task of the student is to adapt its weights to reproduce the input-output relationship.

-In order to highlight an important shortcoming of fixed feedback weights, we initialize the student models with negative forward and backward weights.
-As shown in Fig.~\ref{fig:teacher_student}, a model trained with fixed random feedback weights is not able to reproduce the teacher output and even has diverging weights.
+In order to highlight an important shortcoming of FA, we initialize the student models with negative forward and backward weights.
+As shown in Fig.~\ref{fig:teacher_student}, a model trained with FA is not able to reproduce the teacher output and even has diverging weights.
 This is caused by the wrong sign of the top-down weights: a positive error on the output layer is projected backwards through the negative synapse $\bm \BPP_{1, 2}$.
 Thus, the weight $\bm \WPP_{1, 0}$ to the hidden layer grows negatively, further increasing the disparity between teacher and student weights.
 PAL resolves this issue by approximately aligning $\bm \BPP_{1, 2}$ with $\bm \WPP_{2,1}$, thereby learning backwards weights with correct sign (left column in Fig.~\ref{fig:teacher_student}).
-Note that as as long as $\bm \BPP_{1, 2}$ has not yet aligned, $\bm \WPP_{1,0}$ moves in the wrong direction, but as soon as $\bm \BPP_{1, 2}$ switches sign (at epoch $\sim 500$), the forward weight is able to learn correctly\footnote{This also requires the weights $\bm \WPP_{2,1}$ to be positive, which is achieved independently of the method (PAL/FA) through learning of the top-layer (not shown).}.
+Note that as as long as $\bm \BPP_{1, 2}$ has not yet aligned, $\bm \WPP_{1,0}$ moves in the wrong direction, but as soon as $\bm \BPP_{1, 2}$ switches sign , the forward weight is able to learn correctly.

-For comparison, we also show the ideal however bio-implausible case corresponding to BP, where top-down weights are set to the same value as the forward weights to the output neuron.